abzaloff/aadetailer-neoforge/README.md

+# AADetailer-ReForge
+A small fork with new features and modifications, verified to work with up-to-date ReForge only.
+(It can potentially work with other webUIs, but i am not promising to maintain them for anything other than ReForge)

+Current additional features:
+- Automatically include loras
+- Autotag before inpaint (Autotags crop area, so inpaint is stable, and doesn't require re-prompting each gen)
+- Reworked resolution, now based on scaling.
+(Define a scale(multiplier) for resolution over base, so it's always bigger than original)

+Potential future features:
+- Class-based detection support for YOLOs.

 # ADetailer

 ADetailer is an extension for the stable diffusion webui that does automatic masking and inpainting.
 It is similar to the Detection Detailer.